Faith and therapy,

 Everything you need to know about Zaha Health

 Regular therapy addresses your mental health but often ignores the faith dimension.
-Zaha pairs a licensed Muslim therapist with a vetted imam who actually coordinate—so you get one unified plan that respects both your clinical needs and your deen.
+Zaha pairs a licensed Muslim therapist with a vetted imam or chaplain who coordinate with each other, so you get one plan that respects both your clinical needs and your deen.

 Zaha is virtual and available wherever our licensed therapists are credentialed — therapy licensing is state-by-state in the US, so as we build our clinician network we'll expand coverage.
 If we can't serve your state yet, we'll add you to the waitlist for when we can.
 Tell us your state when you join the waitlist and we'll be straight with you.